 References to illicit drug use and/or depictions of illicit drugs and any accompanying paraphernalia

-For example: Use or references to illegal drugs (e.g., marijuana, cocaine, heroin)Glamorizing, encouraging and/or depicting the consumption of alcohol and/or drugs
+For example: Use of or references to illegal drugs (e.g., marijuana, cocaine, heroin)Glamorizing, encouraging, and/or depicting the consumption of alcohol, tobacco, vapes, and/or drugs

-For example: Underage drinking or substance abuse, socially irresponsible behavior due to alcohol or drug consumption (e.g., drinking and driving)
+For example: Underage drinking, smoking, or vaping; substance abuse; socially irresponsible behavior due to alcohol or drug consumption (e.g., drinking and driving)

 Crude and/or offensive language

-For example: Profanity, excessively violent/sexual ad copy, offensive gestures (e.g., giving the finger), offensive song lyrics, hate speech (e.g., racial epithets)Offensive depictions or ridicule of basic bodily functions
+For example: Profanity, excessively violent/sexual advertisement copy, offensive gestures (e.g., giving the finger), offensive song lyrics, hate speech (e.g., racial epithets)Offensive depictions or ridicule of basic bodily functions

 For example: Defecation, urination